The four required pictures needed for registration are:

 The photos below are of two horses, each showing them from when they were young, and again when they were older.
 Both of these horses had stars that cannot be seen now.
 While the one does have a blanket with spots (although you can no longer tell where the blanket begins and ends), the other was a snowcap, so there are no spots to identify her.

 Photos of light colored horses should always be taken outdoors on an overcast day.
 Otherwise, the sun will glare off of their light colored coat, making it hard or impossible to determine coat patterns, face markings, and leg markings.

 Below is a nearly perfect photo of a palomino Appaloosa foal, showing the differences in this photo and the other photo of an older palomino Appaloosa that was taken in bright sun.
 The foal photo was taken on a bright but overcast day, so the sun was not glaring off of the light color; you can plainly see his markings and coat pattern.
 In the photo of the older palomino Appaloosa, taken in bright sunlight, you can’t see whether or not this horse has a coat pattern or face marking.
 If he weren't standing in his own shadow, you wouldn't even be able to determine if he had leg markings.

 Photo taken in bright sun, making an accruate description impossible.

-These photos below are all undesireble registration photos for various reasons, stated in captions below thephotos.
-Photos like these make accruate descriptions nearly impossible.
+These photos below are all undesirable registration photos for various reasons, as stated in the captions below the photos.
+Photos like these make accurate descriptions nearly impossible.